TheoKondak/Sinister/README.md

 ```

 Keep in mind that the path is relative, so depending on your current files location, the example code might be different

+For advanced users, by commenting out files in various `_index.scss` files, you can prune the output code.
+That might be useful for production.

 ## Accessing the config data